uofa-cmput404/uofa-cmput404.github.io/content/labsignments/django.md

 script you wrote and it should download the pypi packages it needs with pip, download the npm packages it needs with npm, and then runs your project.

+* Assuming python, virtualenv, and node are already installed:
+    * your repo + your script = a fully working app
+    * while keeping our repo clean of things that can just be downloaded or compiled/transpiled/etc. again

 # Restrictions

 Violation of the restrictions will result in a mark of zero.